 “Nobody is actually bisexual.”
 “Bisexual people are just not ready to accept that they’re gay.”
 “People are only bisexual now because it’s cool.”
 Unfortunately, these are real arguments that far too many bisexual people have been forced to endure.

 Bisexual people are often confronted with discrimination from both members of the LGBTQ community and the heterosexual community.
-My girlfriend is bisexual and I remind her constantly that her sexuality is valid.
-Just because she’s dating me doesn’t mean that she’s suddenly a lesbian.

 We have to embrace our bisexual sisters, brothers and non-binary relatives in order to build a genuinely inclusive community.
 So, here are 7 of my favorite bisexual characters on TV!